Wolfgang-check24/repomix-reader-mcp/README.md

 ## How It Works

-This MCP server provides simple file operations:
+This MCP server provides secure file operations:

+1. **File Initialization**: Accepts a list of Repomix files as command line arguments at startup
+2. **File Validation**: Verifies file existence and readability during initialization
+3. **ID-based Access**: Assigns numeric IDs to files for secure access without exposing file paths
-1. **File Reading**: Direct file system access to read Repomix output files
+4. **File Reading**: Secure file system access limited to pre-approved files
-2. **Pattern Matching**: Uses JavaScript regex for pattern searching
+5. **Pattern Matching**: Uses JavaScript regex for pattern searching
-3. **Context Display**: Shows surrounding lines for grep matches
+6. **Context Display**: Shows surrounding lines for grep matches
-4. **Line Range Selection**: Allows reading specific portions of files
+7. **Line Range Selection**: Allows reading specific portions of files

+### Security Features

+- **Restricted File Access**: Only files specified at startup can be accessed
+- **No Path Traversal**: File access is limited to the pre-approved list
+- **Input Validation**: File IDs are validated against the available file list

 ## Supported File Formats